brexhq/prompt-engineering/README.md

 [Amazon’s AlexaTM
 20B](https://www.amazon.science/blog/20b-parameter-alexa-model-sets-new-marks-in-few-shot-learning)
-which outperforms GPT-3 in a number of tasks and is an order of magnitude smaller.
+which outperforms GPT-3 in a number of tasks and is an order of magnitude smaller in its number of parameters.

 [^3]: There are more recent variations to make these more memory efficient, but remains an active area of research.

 #### 2020’s

-While technically starting in 2018, the theme of the 2020’s has been GPT.
+While technically starting in 2018, the theme of the 2020’s has been Generative Pre-Trained models – more famously known as GPT.
 One year after the “Attention Is All You Need” paper, OpenAI released [Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).